Samuel-Hoskin/DeliverConSite/events/DeliverCon20252.md

 | D | Delivery and Capability Metrics, what works for you | As a Kanban expert I have views about capability metrics, but I want to hear from others what has worked for them, and importantly what hasn't and why.
 I am leading an initiative on this for LAA Digital, so want to steal everyone else's knowledge and work. |
 | E | How do we deliver faster while developing civil servants? | The civil service is very good at upskilling people, career development, learning opportunities and sideways moves.
 But how do we balance individuals needs with team outputs and departmental outcomes? |

-### Lunch - 12:55 to 13:45

-Lunch is not provided, so please bring your own food for the day.
-There are various food outlets within 5 mintues of the venue.

-Please ensure you are back on time for 14:00

 ### Session 3 - 14:00 to 14:45

 | Room | Title | Description |